-For an examination of these tasks and the role of franchising in Central and Eastern Europe, see P. F. Zeidman/M. Avner/ S.P.
+50 For an examination of these tasks and the role of franchising in Central and Eastern Europe, see P. F. Zeidman/M. Avner/ S.P.
 Petri, Franchising in the New Markets of Eastern Europe, in BNA Eastern European Reporter, vol. 1, 1991, p.
 190 ff., and P.F.
 Zeidman/M. Avner, Franchising in Eastern Europe and the Soviet Union, in DePaul Business Law Journal, vol. 3, 1991, p.
 307 ff.

-See P.F.
+51 See P.F.
 Zeidman/M. Avner, Op. cit., p.
 317 ff.

-In 1990 the Hungarian State Property Agency suggested that franchising might have a role to play in the privatisation of two hotel chains (the Dannubius Hotel and Spa Company, and the Pannonia Hotel and Catering Company): State and Property Agency, First Privatization Program 1990, cited in P.F.
+52 In 1990 the Hungarian State Property Agency suggested that franchising might have a role to play in the privatisation of two hotel chains (the Dannubius Hotel and Spa Company, and the Pannonia Hotel and Catering Company): State and Property Agency, First Privatization Program 1990, cited in P.F.
+Zeidman/M. Avner, Op. cit., p.
+319.

-In Hungary the officials of the State Property Agency (SPA) indicated that franchising would not be a tool used directly in privatisation, as on the one hand there was not enough capital within the country and on the other the Privatisation Act did not provide for the allocation of resources to franchise conversion, which in fact the Act did not consider at all.
-The SPA however invited the Hungarian Franchise Association (HFA) to submit a study on franchising, subsequent to which the SPA issued a booklet in its series on privatisation, dealing with how the concept of franchising can be used in the privatisation process.
-In this context the role that might be played by joint ventures should not be overlooked.
+chise conversion, which in fact the Act did not consider at all.53 The SPA however invited the Hungarian Franchise Association (HFA) to submit a study on franchising,54 subsequent to which the SPA issued a booklet in its series on privatisation, dealing with how the concept of franchising can be used in the privatisation process.55 In this context the role that might be played by joint ventures should not be overlooked.56